transportforbandung/Tegallega/README.md

 # Tegallega
-Backend repository for Transport for Bandung, Linraya routing webapp.
+Backend repository for Transport for Bandung's Linraya routing webapp.